 Main Street Bakery ⭐️⭐️⭐️⭐️ (QS, Snacks) The sweet smell of freshly baked cookies gives this classic place a nostalgic 4 stars in my book, but I must say I don’t love how it’s been kind of turned into a Starbucks.
 The chain invasion isn’t my thing, plus I don’t drink coffee… so how about we just focus on the baked goods of an old fashioned bakery?

 Pinocchio Village Haus ⭐️⭐️⭐️⭐️⭐️ (QS, Snacks/Lunch/Dinner) Busy but worth it quick service restaurant next to It’s a Small World with a fun view of the ride.
 As quick service places go, this is our fave and I feel the food is better than at other similar locations in the parks.
-Best menu options: kids meals (with milk, yogurt, applesauce and carrots,) chicken tenders, and flatbread pizzas (the Caprese is my fave!)
+Best menu options: kids meals (with milk, yogurt, applesauce and carrots,) chicken tenders, flatbread pizzas, and chicken parm and penne.

 Plaza Ice Cream Parlor ⭐️⭐️⭐️⭐️ (QS, Snacks) Big ice cream treats can’t be beat, and this old-fashioned ice cream parlor is the epitome of quaint.
 My favorite menu item for as long as I can remember has always been the vanilla ice cream sandwich between two freshly baked chocolate chip cookies.
 I can’t finish one myself but it’s fun!